callum-hart/mono/misc/documentation notes.md

 **Selector types**

-All CSS selectors should include the element type.
+All selectors should include the element type.

 Compare the following: